Fight back against #slacklash by doing these four things when on-boarding a new messaging app

 All work and no play makes Slackbot a dull boy.
 Create a place for off topic and water cooler channels.
 These channels are a great place for your team to share fun links.
 Don't force anyone to subscribe to these channels though.

 These steps should set you on the right track.
 Do you want to learn more about the differences between popular team messaging apps?
 Take a look at our messaging app comparison.
-Are you looking to do more than just chat?
-Sign up for a free Samepage account.

 If you want to see how Samepage stacks up against a wide range of other collaboration tools: Compare Samepage.